|Franklin D. Roosevelt|

 Aug.
 9, 1973 - The U.S. Senate committee investigating the Watergate affair filed suit against President Richard Nixon.

 Aug.
 9, 1974 – As a direct result of the Watergate scandal, Richard Nixon became the first President of the United States to resign from office.
-He faced three articles of impeachment.
 Gerald R. Ford took his place, and became the 38th President of the United States.

 Aug.
 9, 1975 – The T.R.
 Miller Mill Co. of Brewton won the Evergreen Quarterback Club’s softball tournament in Evergreen, Ala. on this Saturday.
 Johnston’s Big T team won second, and a team from Slocomb finished third in the tournament, which was organized by the Rev. Zedoc Baxter and Terry Coleman.
 Other teams in the tournament, which was held to raise funds for a new Evergreen High School football dressing room, included Flxible Southern, Conecuh-Monroe Counties Gas District, Southern Equipment of Brewton and a team from Selma.

 Aug.
 9, 1976 – Sept.
 11 hijacker Nawaf al-Hazmi was born in Mecca, Saudi Arabia.

 Aug.
 9, 1976 – Actress Jessica Capshaw was born in Columbia, Mo.

 Aug.
 9, 1976 – Actress Rhona Mitra was born in Hampstead, London, England.